Making a paper pulp painting on a beach

-Hi, I’m May Babcock, a papermaking artist who uses natural materials, bringing the voice of waterways into contemporary art.
+I’m a papermaking artist who uses foraged natural materials, bringing the voice of New England ecologies, waterways, and place into contemporary art.

 Select Exhibitions + Public Art